dontliem1/bigborealis/src/genius.md

     interactive visuals that accompany the show, within a 360-degree soundscape."
 concept:
   concept_title: Concept
-  concept_start: The big bang spawned the planets and the universe – but why was it
-    all created if there was nobody to discover it, to feel it, to experience it?
+  concept_start: The big bang spawned the planets and the universe – but why was it all created if there was nobody to discover it, to feel it, to experience it?
 There was one piece of the puzzle missing…
+  concept_explosion: "/concept/glow@1x.jpg"
+  vitruvian: "/concept/vitruvian-man@1x.jpg"
+  portrait: "/concept/davinci.jpg"
+  space: "/concept/cosmos.jpg"
+  concept_visuals: "/concept/disco.jpg"
   genius_text: 'The Genius: Leonardo explored the world around him through science,
     art and intuition.
 Humankind was not created just to mark time, he realised, but also to invent, create and aspire to achieve knowledge.'